ro-sanda/Z--explorer-2.0/README.md

 DM/AXIAL/DM_1.dat -> χχ (arXiv:2102.10874)

 Data is specified in three columns in this case, where the first one is the corresponding M (in TeV), the second one is the corresponding mχ (in TeV), and the third one is the σlim (in pb).
-In this particulary case, results are set for the Leptophobic Axial-Vector Mediator case with gq=0.25 and gχ=1 (as in the ATLAS results), so bounds are properly re-scale during program execution for arbitrary coupling structure.
+In this particulary case, results are set for the Leptophobic Axial-Vector Mediator case with gq=0.25 and gχ=1 (as in ATLAS results), so bounds are properly re-scale during program execution for arbitrary coupling structure.